IERoboticsClub/PoW/cotracker/README.md

 ---
 # CoTracker

-A new state of the art architecture for optical flow and particle tracking proposed by meta.
-The key innovation in this project is the use of Transformer Architecture and the idea that tracking multiple particles concurrently, can help boos overall accuracy.
+A new state-of-the-art architecture for optical flow and particle tracking proposed by Meta.
+The research breaks new ground by incorporating two major advancements:

+1. Implementation of Transformer Architecture: By utilizing the Transformer model, the project aims to offer superior performance in sequence-based tasks, allowing for more effective data interpretation and pattern recognition.

+2. Concurrent Multi-Point Tracking: Traditional methods often track single data points sequentially, which can be limiting.
+This research proposes tracking multiple points simultaneously, thereby improving overall system accuracy and efficiency.

 https://github.com/velocitatem/PoW/assets/60182044/527a3377-4f59-435f-a0e1-b8b65a838b08